underscoreio/shapeless-guide/src/pages/generic/debugging.md

-The `reify` method from `scala.reflect` takes a Scala expression as a parameter and returns an AST note representing the expression tree, complete with type annotations:
+The `reify` method from `scala.reflect` takes a Scala expression as a parameter and returns an AST object representing the expression tree, complete with type annotations:

 ```tut:book:silent